hojjang98/ML-Projects/bass_seeker/README.md

 > _“Not who you listen to — but what you hear.”_

-**Bass Seeker** is a sound-first exploration tool that identifies and compares songs with strong, deep, and rich **bass frequency content**.
+**Bass Seeker** is a prototype music analysis and recommendation project focused on **bass frequency content**.

-Rather than relying on genre tags or metadata, this project analyzes the actual **audio waveform** to quantify how "bass-heavy" a track is.
+Instead of relying on genre, artist, or popularity, it explores the **sound itself** — quantifying how "bass-heavy" a song is through actual audio analysis.

+The goal isn't to build a product, but to **demonstrate a novel way of thinking about music recommendation**:
+grounded in the **waveform**, not the metadata.

 ---

-## 🎯 Project Vision
+## 🎯 Project Purpose

-- Discover songs with **bass-forward sonic characteristics**
-- Go beyond metadata — recommend based on how a song *sounds*, not who made it
-- Assist DJs, producers, and bass lovers in **exploring low-end energy** in music
+- Showcase a concept for **sound-based music discovery**, especially for low-end rich tracks
+- Explore how **quantitative analysis of audio** can lead to alternative recommendation logic
+- Serve as a proof-of-concept for how audio features like **low-frequency energy** can inform similarity
+- Provide a **self-contained implementation** that researchers, hobbyists, or students can extend

 ---

 ## 🔍 What It Does

-- Accepts `.wav` audio files as input (typically downloaded from YouTube)
+- Accepts `.wav` files (typically downloaded from YouTube)
-- Analyzes each track's **low-frequency energy** using `librosa` and STFT
+- Uses `librosa` and STFT to extract features like **low-end energy**, spectral centroid, etc.
-- Visualizes waveforms and ranks songs based on bass intensity
-- Helps compare the **bass profile** of known and unknown songs
+- Ranks and visualizes tracks by their **bass profile**
+- Lays the foundation for sound-based **recommendation without genre tags**

 ---

+## 📁 Example Use Case

+You love **"Them Changes" by Thundercat**
+→ You want to discover songs that "feel" similar — not in genre, but in **low-end sonic character**
+→ `bass_seeker` helps visualize and compare candidates based on **true bass presence**

+---

 ## ⚙️ How It Works

-1. You collect `.wav` files of songs you want to compare
+1. Collect `.wav` files of songs you want to analyze (usually via YouTube + `yt-dlp`)
-2. The system performs spectral analysis via STFT and calculates **low-end energy**
-3. Each song is assigned a "bass score"
-4. Songs can be visualized and compared by their bass characteristics
+2. Extract audio features using `librosa` (e.g., low-frequency energy)
+3. Visualize and compare results to reveal which songs emphasize the bass spectrum
+4. (Optional) Use similarity scoring to suggest other candidates from pre-analyzed datasets

 ---

-## 📁 Example Use Case

-- You love **“Them Changes” by Thundercat**
-- You want to find tracks that **feel similar** in terms of low-end richness
-- `bass_seeker` helps you identify and visualize candidates — **without any artist/genre bias**

----

 ## 🧱 Tech Stack

-- Python (NumPy, Pandas)
+- Python (`NumPy`, `Pandas`)
-- `librosa` for audio analysis
+- `librosa` for audio feature extraction
-- `yt-dlp` + `ffmpeg` for audio extraction from YouTube
+- `yt-dlp` + `ffmpeg` for audio collection
-- `matplotlib` for waveform and comparison visualizations
+- `matplotlib` for visualization

 ---

-## 🚫 No Spotify Needed
+## 🚫 No Spotify Dependency

-This version of `bass_seeker` does **not** rely on the Spotify Web API.
+This project does **not** use Spotify Web API.
-Everything is handled locally using real audio files, making the system **self-contained** and **flexible**.
+It operates entirely on **local audio files**, making it lightweight, transparent, and adaptable.

 ---